slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_14-denormalization_or_what_did_you_mean_by_that.rst

 1.2.
 Since we can't directly use the "denormalized" table in your blog posting, the idea of denormalization is broken, and we can never talk about it in any form whatsoever.
-Temporary tables, materialized views and other techniques are off the table, :emphasis:`a priori`.
-[I'm at fault for not providing the expected solution, which involved some kind of :strong:`Faerie Dust`\ ™ that would make a bad table process quickly.]
+Temporary tables, materialized views and other techniques are off the table, *a priori*.
+[I'm at fault for not providing the expected solution, which involved some kind of **Faerie Dust**\ ™ that would make a bad table process quickly.]

 1.3.
 The organization can't learn anything new.
 Talking about "denormalization" would be new, and is therefore forbidden.
-The idea of persistent derived values is off the table, :emphasis:`a priori`.
+The idea of persistent derived values is off the table, *a priori*.
 [The organization is at fault.]